 It’s a misnomer that personalized video can only be used for loyalty, customer service and retention purposes because the customer relationship has already been established.
 Some marketers think that personalized video for acquisition would be unnecessary, but that’s only because they don’t fully understand the wants and needs of their targets.

 Barry Pirovano, Content Specialist at the Charity Lotteries, says, “The holy grail is that with a great campaign, you will learn a lot from people.
-If successful, the results of personalized sales videos can be spectacular, especially if the video is offered real-time.”
+If successful, the results of personalized sales videos can be spectacular, especially if the video is offered in real-time.”

 So, the bigger picture is important – what does the campaign look like, what is the concept and what data is needed?